pi-star-2025/pi_star/Biology + Chemistry/sleep/toes.md

 With less than 5 positions, there is no mathemtical way to understand "music/war" perpetually.

 So we all naturally rank people in our society 1-5.
 And often times it can be more than 5.
 The number of columns in your spine is a good indication, or for a tree, it's the number of rings, of how much pressure (antigravitational power) you think with.
-For example, dinsoaurs thought with a *a lot* of pressure.
+For example, dinsoaurs thought with *a lot* of pressure.

 The pressure is similar to the quantum molecular patterns of gold, and to the air pressure in toes.
 The biggest toe is the "1", and the smallest is the "5".